deshion/ansible-facts/README.md

 ## Role Variables

-Please refer to the [defaults/main.yml](https://github.com/avtar/ansible-facts/blob/master/defaults/main.yml) file for a list of all the available variables.
+Please refer to the [defaults/main.yml](https://github.com/avtar/ansible-facts/blob/master/defaults/main.yml) file for a list of variables and the facts that they set.

 ## Examples

-Here are two examples of tasks using custom platform-specific tasks.
+Here are two examples of tasks using custom platform-specific facts.
 If a Fedora environment is detected the ``dnf`` module will be used to install a package:

 ```
 - name: Install Node.js on Fedora